 Example #1: Ed

-I recently ran into Ed, a guy in his early 50s, who used to attend my Dating Foundations Series lectures over 5 years ago, when I was still running them in the lecture rooms at Columbia University.
+I recently ran into Ed, a guy in his early 50s, who used to attend my introductory dating lectures over five years ago, when I was still running them in the lecture rooms at Columbia University.

 I hadn’t seen him in about four years, but I remember him clearly.
 Ed was a decent looking guy, with a great job in the tech field.
-At the time he was single, and he was trying to figure out the single scene.
-During this process, he found my lectures on meetup, and since they were free, he thought he would check them out.
+At the time he was single, and he was trying to figure out the dating scene.
+During this process, he discovered my classes on Meetup, and decided to check them out.

 During this time, I once asked Ed, “What’s your goal?”

 “To have more choice in my dating life,” he responded, with a confident swagger.

 I thought this was a great goal until I dug deeper.
 I discovered that Ed had never had a serious girlfriend, and that he basically had no sex life other than a couple random hookups.